The Impact of Childhood Obesity on Bone, Joint, and Muscle Health

 Anesthesia and Other Surgical/Treatment Complications

-Children with obesity have a higher rate of anesthetic complications than normal-weight children.
+Children who are obese have a higher rate of anesthetic complications than normal-weight children.
 In addition, children diagnosed as overweight or obese are more likely to have diabetes, hypertension, sleep apnea, and other endocrine abnormalities that may affect surgical and other treatment, and ultimately, delay or impair bone healing and a return to normal function.

 Preventing and Treating Weight Gain in Children and Adolescents